CurryTang/LLM4Graph/README.md

-## LLM4Graph: A library for applying LLMs for graph foundation model development
+## LLM4Graph: A library for next-generation graph foundation model development

 Ongoing project: a library for graph foundation model